CurvesIn3Manifolds/CurvesIn3Manifolds.github.io/index.md

 This site is a place to explore beautiful ideas in geometry and topology - discover loops, structures, and visual ways to understand complicated spaces!
 We hope you enjoy playing with the curves and seeing math come to life!

-This site is a place to explore beautiful ideas in geometry and topology - discover loops, structures, and visual ways to understand complicated spaces!
-We hope you enjoy playing with the curves and seeing math come to life!

 <video width="640" height="360" autoplay muted loop playsinline>